llmir/The-SUSTech-SYSU-dataset-for-automated-exudate-detection-and-diabetic-retinopathy-grading/README.md

 **Data records

-This dataset is publicly available at https://www.aiforeye.cn/ and https://figshare.com/s/792d1b02f65be0c08214, which is stored as a zip file.
+This dataset is publicly available at https://figshare.com/s/792d1b02f65be0c08214, which is stored as a zip file.
 In the unzipped folder, all the raw fundus images, the exudate annotations, the DR grading labels, and the OD and fovea location annotations are stored in three subfolders, namely "originalImages", "exudateLabels", and "odFoveaLabels".
 In the "originalImages" folder, files are saved in the JPG format and named